Photo by Negative Space from Pexels

 This story was written for the Reedsy contest "Resolutions".

-More specifically by the prompt: "Write a short story about someone in the self-help aisle of a bookstore.
+More specifically in the context of the prompt: "Write a short story about someone in the self-help aisle of a bookstore.
 What book do they pick up?"

 Peter couldn’t believe his eyes.
 He had finally found the book he was looking for.